-Our purpose is to write code that concatenates two immutable lists xs and ys to produce a new immutable list.
-The traditional, purely functional implementations of concatenation have linear space overhead, as they implicitly or explicitly allocate a reversed copy of xs.
+Our purpose is to write code that concatenates two immutable lists x_s and y_s to produce a new immutable list.
+The traditional, purely functional implementations of concatenation have linear space overhead, as they implicitly or explicitly allocate a reversed copy of x_s .
 Our implementation, on the other hand, is written in destination-passing style, and has constant space overhead.
-Roughly speaking, the list xs is traversed and copied on the fly.
-When the end of xs is reached, the last cell of the copy is made to point to ys.